infinum/wordpress-handbook/Development environment setup/WSL Setup.md

 sudo mysql_secure_installation
 ```

-After setup just change the root password by logging in
+After setup just change the root password by logging in using `sudo mysql` command and running the following SQL:

 ```bash
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '';